Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="coordinate-reference-systems"> Coordinate Reference Systems

-The Coordinate Reference System of the Indexed 3D Scene Layer should be selected with the following considerations:
+The Coordinate Reference System (CRS) of the Indexed 3D Scene Layer should be selected with the following considerations:

 - Minimize the need for re-projection on the client side
-- Render in both projected and geodetic coordinate reference systems
+- Render in both geographic and projected coordinate reference systems
 - Support data with a global extent
 - Support local and global data with high positional accuracy

-To support these considerations, I3S has the following implementation requirements:

-1. The location of all index-related data structures, such as node bounding spheres, are specified using a single, global Geographic WGS84 2D Coordinate Reference System
-   - Coordinate bounds are in the range (-180.0000, -90.0000, 180.0000, 90.0000)
-   - Elevation and node minimum bounding sphere radius are specified in meters
-   - Allowed coordinate system using European Petroleum Survey Group (EPSG) code 4326
-2. All vertex positions are specified using geodetic coordinate reference system
-   - The X, Y, and Z axes are all in same unit, with a per-node offset for all vertex positions.
-The offset is calculated from the center point of the node's minimum bounding sphere.
-3. The axis order is independent of the Coordinate Reference System.
-It will always use the Easting, Northing, Elevation (X, Y, Z) axis order.
-The Z axis always points up towards the sky.

-All I3S profiles support writing 3D content in two modes: global and local.
-In global mode, only European Petroleum Survey Group (EPSG) code 4326 (WGS84) is supported for both index and vertex positions.
-It is represented using longitude, latitude, elevation.
-In local mode, all geodetic Coordinate Reference Systems, including Cartesian coordinate systems, are allowed.
-Both index and position vertex must have the same Coordinate Reference System.
+All I3S profiles support writing 3D content in two modes: *global* and *local*.
+In global mode, only the geographic CRS WGS84, as identified by its EPSG code 4326 is supported for both index and vertex positions.
+It is represented using longitude, latitude and elevation.
+In local mode, all other geodetic CRS, including projected coordinate systems, are allowed.

+In both modes, node index and position vertex must have the same CRS.
+In addition all vertex positions are specified as an *offset* from a node's Minimum Bounding Volume (MBV) center.
+The MBV could be specified as a Minimum Bounding Sphere (MBS) or as an Oriented Bounding Box (OBB).

+As a result, for an I3S layer to be in a *global* mode the following requirements must be met:

+The location of all vertex positions and index-related data structures, such as the nodes minimum bounding volume, are specified using the geographic CRS WGS84, where:
+   - The only supported CRS in this mode is EPSG code, 4326
+   - X and Y Coordinate bounds of the layer and XY components of the vertex position are specified in decimal degrees
+   - Elevation (the z component of the vertex position) is specified in meters
+   - The radius unit, when the MBV is Minimum Bounding Sphere (MBS), or the halfSize unit of the Oriented Bounding Box (OBB) is specified in meters

+For an I3S layer to be in a *local* mode the following requirements must be met:

+All vertex positions are specified using geodetic CRS, identified by an EPSG code.
+Any CRS with an EPSG code *other* than 4326 will be treated as in a local mode.
+In addition:
+  - All the three components of a vertex position (XYZ) need to be in the same unit.

-All I3S layers indicate the coordinate system with the spatialReference property in the [3dSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) resource.
+All I3S layers indicate the coordinate system used by the layer with the spatialReference property in the [3dSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) resource.
 This property is normative.

 The [spatial reference](../docs/1.6/spatialReference.cmn.md) object is common to all i3s profile types.